 Needle Case – I just got this case for interchangeable needles and I am amazed by how much it holds!
-Not only do I use it for my needles, it house my crochet hooks and most of my little notions too!
+Not only do I use it for my needles, it houses my crochet hooks and most of my little notions too!

 500 Crochet Stitches: The Ultimate Crochet Stitch Bible – am pack with tons of crochet stitches to learn!
 I always turn to this when I’m looking for new textures or inspiration.
 There are pictures, charts, and short descriptions for each stitch.

-750 Knitting Stitches : The Ultimate Knit Stitch Bible – Same as the book above, but for knitting stitches.
+750 Knitting Stitches: The Ultimate Knit Stitch Bible – Same as the book above, but for knitting stitches.
 It’s super helpful and I use it all the time!

 Socks from the Toe Up: Essential Techniques and Patterns from Wendy Knits – Amazing book and beautiful designs!
-I love everything in this book and it’s taught me the proper techniques and skills for knitting socks.
+I love everything about this book and it’s taught me the proper techniques and skills for knitting socks.
 My only problem is that I don’t have the patience to measure first, so they never fit me.
 But that’s completely on me :p